 Karpowicz has been living in his native Słuczanka for years, keeping private.
 He's stopped travelling.
-‘I can find the same things in my countryside as in Ethiopia.
-Besides, my countryside is cheaper’, joked the writer upon receiving the Polityka Passport Award for Balladyny i romanse [Balladynas and Romances].
+"I can find the same things in my countryside as in Ethiopia.
+Besides, my countryside is cheaper," joked the writer upon receiving the Polityka Passport Award for Balladyny i Romanse (Balladynas and Romances, trans. by A.P.).

 Balladynas and Romances, which received a Polityka Passport Award in 2010, is a story about a world without gods, in which values are blurred, and moral codes are subject to redefinition.
 In this reality, gods become mortal, and religion is replaced by pop culture myths.
 Karpowicz explains: